Factbox - Main players in China's Bo Xilai scandal

-China charged disgraced senior politician Bo Xilai with bribery, abuse of power and corruption on Thursday, paving the way for a trial, the final chapter in a scandal that has rocked the political establishment in the world's second-largest economy.
+Ousted senior Chinese politician Bo Xilai went on trial on Thursday, charged with bribery, abuse of power and corruption, the final chapter in a scandal that has rocked the political establishment in the world's second-largest economy.

 Here is a list of the key players in the scandal and what has happened to them: